Healthcare Insurance Options for Employee Benefits Packages

 Medical

-The types of medical coverage offered in an employee benefits package depends on the number of employees, the company's budget, available plans and legal requirements.
-In general, medical insurance options include:
+The types of medical coverage offered in an employee benefits package depend on the number of employees, the company's budget, available plans and legal requirements, so employers often choose among different major medical options like Major Medical Health Insurance for Businesses (Large, Medium, Small).

 • Deductibles